-Except for Collection Cases filed under California Rules of Court, rule 3.740, within 60 days of the filing of the complaint, all Defendants must be served and proofs of service filed showing service on the Defendants pursuant to California Rules of Court, rule 3.110.
-Any relief from the 60 day requirement must be by written application as set forth in Rule 3.110(e).
+Except for Collection Cases filed under California Rules of Court, rule 3.740, within 60 days of the filing of the complaint, all defendants must be served and proofs of service filed showing service on the defendants pursuant to California Rules of Court, rule 3.110.
+Any relief from the 60-day requirement must be by written application as set forth in rule 3.110(e).
 Compliance with this rule will be reviewed at the initial Case Management Conference and plaintiff may be sanctioned at that time for any failure to timely serve all defendants unless good cause is shown.

-To qualify for other than personal service of a complaint and summons under Code of Civil Procedure section 415.20 et seq., reasonable diligence aimed at providing the defendant with actual notice must be established (e.g., personal service must be attempted on at least three different days at three different times of day.
+To qualify for other than personal service of a complaint and summons under Code of Civil Procedure section 415.20 et seq., reasonable diligence aimed at providing the defendant with actual notice must be established (e.g., personal service must be attempted on at least three different days at three different times of day).
 All attempts cannot be in the a.m. or all in the p.m.
 At least one of the three attempts must be before 8 a.m. or after 5:30 p.m., and at least one of the three attempts must be between the hours of 8 a.m. and 5:30 p.m. or on Saturday or Sunday at any time.
-If service is attempted at a business address, all three attempts may be made during the normal business hours of that business.).
+If service is attempted at a business address, all three attempts may be made during the normal business hours of that business

-If service by publication or some other method of service requiring leave of court cannot be completed within 60 days of the filing of the complaint, the last paragraph of the proposed order permitting such service must contain a blank space for the court to specify the date by which a proof of service and/or a Certificate of Service must be filed.
-A Certificate of Progress does not need to be filed in this instance.
+If service by publication or some other method of service requiring leave of court cannot be completed within 60 days of the filing of the complaint, the last paragraph of the proposed order permitting such service must contain a blank space for the court to specify the date by which a proof of service must be filed.